lightstep/opentelemetry-examples/collector/hadoop/README.md

 ### Quick Start

-To deploy an example HDFS cluster, run:
+To deploy an example HDFS cluster, run to pull and start:
 ``` sh
   docker compose up
 ```

-To stop, run:
+To stop and remove, run:
 ``` sh
   docker compose down
 ```